 The figure below shows the probability of encountering V. cholorae at the Chesapeake NERRs Jug Bay location and V. vulnificus at the Taskinas Creek location.
 Jug Bay is generally a fresh water location and Taskinas Creek is Mesohaline.
 These plots show that there is a chance of encountering V. cholorae all year round at Jug Bay, but that this chance increases significantly in the summer when temperatures are warmer.
 You are unlikely to encounter V. vulnificus at Taskinas Creek in the late fall, winter, or early spring but the chances of it being present increases rapidly as temperatures warm into summer.
 These graphs tell us that warm water temperature is the primary factor controlling the likelihood of encountering Vibrio in Chesapeake Bay.

 Scientists have found that there is a relationship between winter and early spring temperatures and the likelihood of encountering Vibrio in Chesapeake waters the following year.
-A measurement of the coldest maximum daily temperature in a month (TXn) is a climate extreme index that informs us about how cold it is in a given winter.
+A measurement of the coldest maximum daily temperature in a month (TXn) informs us about how cold it is in a given winter.
 Lower values would mean a colder winter and higher values mean a warmer winter.
 The data show that when the average TXn for December, January, and February (winter) is relatively warm, the probability of encountering V. cholorae the following year is higher.

-TX90p is the number of days in a month when the maximum daily temperature is higher than 90% of all the temperature measurements ever taken on a given day at that location.
-It is another climate extreme index that can tell us about the severity of a given season.
-The evidence is that when the average spring (March, April, May) TX90p is relatively warm, there is a higher chance of encountering V. vulnificus in the mesohaline waters of Chesapeake Bay.
+Another userful index is the number of days in a month when the maximum daily temperature is higher than 90% of all the temperature measurements ever taken on a given day at that location (TX90p).
+It is another index that can tell us about the severity of a given season.
+The evidence shows that when the average spring (March, April, May) TX90p is relatively warm, there is a higher chance of encountering V. vulnificus in the mesohaline waters of Chesapeake Bay.

 Over the last 100 years, the likelihood of encountering Vibrio bacteria in Chesapeake Bay has increased as the changing climate has resulted in improved conditions for them to grow.
 This likelihood will increase over the next several decades as the Chesapeake region continues to warm.
 Protecting yourself from these bacteria is fairly straight-forward: don’t eat raw or under-cooked seafood from contaminated waters and don’t swim or wade in the Bay if you have an open cut or sore.
 Unfortunately, not all residents of the Chesapeake will take these precautions and it is possible that we may see an increase in the number of individuals sickened by Vibrio around Chesapeake Bay and the United States.

 The most obvious impact of more precipitation is that more fresh water will be flowing into the Bay.
-The image to the left shows the relationship between annual precipitation and river flow for four tributaries of Chesapeake Bay .
-In years when the region receives a larger amount of precipitation, river flow is higher and when precipitation is lower, river flow is lower.
+The image to the left shows the relationship between annual precipitation and both river flow and nitrogen pollution for four tributaries of Chesapeake Bay.
+The blue lines show how river flow increases with increasing precipitation and the red lines show how the amount of nitrogen entering each river increases with increasing precipitation.

 In Chesapeake Bay, there is a strong relationship between river flow and the amount of nutrient pollution that the Bay receives.
 In short, precipitation in the form of rain and melting snow washes nutrients and sediment off the land and into the Bay’s streams and rivers where it causes problems ranging from algae blooms and low oxygen concentrations to decreased water clarity.
 More rain means more water and nutrients coming off the land and higher river flows.
 Can we expect nutrient pollution in the Chesapeake to increase as the region continues to receive more precipitation moving into the future?